Government Delegation for the National Drugs Plan: Affiliated organizations

-National Plan on Drugs
+National Drugs Plan

-The National Plan on Drugs (PNSD) is an initiative of the Spanish Government born in 1985 with the aim of coordinating and promoting drug policies carried out by the different Public Administrations and social entities in the country.
-It does this through a governing body, the Government Delegation for the National Plan on Drugs (DGPNSD).
+The National Drugs Plan (PNSD) is an initiative of the Spanish Government born in 1985 with the aim of coordinating and promoting drug policies carried out by the different Public Administrations and social entities in the country.
+It does this through a governing body, the Government Delegation for the National Drugs Plan (DGPNSD).

 National Strategy on Addictions

 The National Strategy on Addictions is the instrument through which the PNSD is periodically updated.
 It is, in short, the general political framework that establishes, in the specific period of its application, the priorities and basic objectives in this area that must be taken into account, respected and fulfilled, in accordance with their respective competences and in their respective territorial scopes, by all the Public Administrations.

-The Strategy is prepared and coordinated in its execution by the Government Delegation for the National Plan on Drugs, with the mandatory collaboration of the ministries represented in the Sectorial Conference of the National Plan on Drugs and in the Spanish Council on Drug Addictions and other Addictions, as well as of those other administrative bodies of the General State Administration and of the agencies and entities dependent on it, whose collaboration, as the case may be, is considered necessary.
+The Strategy is prepared and coordinated in its execution by the Government Delegation for the National Drugs Plan, with the mandatory collaboration of the ministries represented in the Sectorial Conference of the National Drugs Plan and in the Spanish Council on Drug Addictions and other Addictions, as well as of those other administrative bodies of the General State Administration and of the agencies and entities dependent on it, whose collaboration, as the case may be, is considered necessary.

 The current strategy was approved by the Council of Ministers in February 2018 and has a duration of seven years (2017–2024).
 It has three general objectives: